jitesh-cloudmaaya/cloudmaaya/deploy.md

 * Run the Tests in the image
 * If the test pass
   * push the image to Docker Hub tagged with the branch name
+  * If the branch is 'Develop'
+    * deploy to stage
     * kick off the appropriate deploy process with fabric, passing in config variables
+  * If the branch is 'Master'
+    * deploy to Production
+    * kick off the appropriate deploy process with fabric, passing in config variables
+  * If the branch is Tagged 'UAT'
+    * deploy to UAT
+    * kick off the appropriate deploy process with fabric, passing in config variables
+    * this applies to all branches, as a result the latest branch tagged 'UAT' and committed will be deployed

+#### Tagging a branch as 'UAT'
+* `git tag -a "uat" -m "uat"`
+* `git commit -am "[YOUR COMMIT MESSAGE]"`
+* `git push && git push --tags`

 ### Fabric
 Fabric is the automation framework we use to run remote tasks on the server, its documentation can be found here http://www.fabfile.org/: